mozilla-b2g/gaia/tests/python/gaia-ui-tests/README.md

 Please visit
 [this page](https://developer.mozilla.org/en-US/docs/Gaia_Test_Runner)
 to understand and acknowledge the risks involved when running these tests.
-You have to modify your testvars.json file, showing your acknowledgement of the risks, to run the tests.
+You have to modify your testvars.json file (see the **Test Variables** section below,) showing your acknowledgement of the risks, to run the tests.

 Command line interface
 ======================